 Coll d’en Portell

-We do not yet leave the National Park of the Sierra de Collserola, the main green lung of Barcelona.
+We are not leaving the National Park of the Serra de Collserola, the main green lung of Barcelona, just yet.
 The reason?
-A viewpoint so little known as surprising.
+A viewpoint that is as unknown as surprising.
 Of course: to get there you will have to carry out a pleasant walk through a beautiful Mediterranean forest.
 The route, which ends in the town of Esplugues de Llobregat (well connected to Barcelona by public transport), starts next to the Baixador de Vallvidrera train stop and leads to the peak known as Coll d’en Portell (351 m) .
 Once there, take a seat on the wooden bench and surrender to the charm of Barcelona and its metropolitan area.

 Since we are talking about little crowded places, we want to propose another one that you will love.
-Can you imagine what it will be like to see Barcelona from on high … with nobody around?
-If you are tempted by the idea, you just have to go to the Nut de la Rutlla square, next to the Mare de Déu de Montserrat avenue, and follow the signs that lead to the anti-aircraft batteries of Turó de la Rovira (another exceptional viewpoint). , although more and more crowded).
+Can you imagine what it will be like to find the best views of Barcelona … with absolutely nobody around?
+If you are tempted by the idea, you just have to go to the Nen de la Rutlla square, next to the Mare de Déu de Montserrat avenue, and follow the signs that lead to the anti-aircraft batteries of Turó de la Rovira (another exceptional viewpoint even though it tends to be crowded).
 Halfway, stop under the shade of a pine tree, make yourself comfortable … and enjoy!

 Halfway between the districts of Gràcia and Horta-Guinardó, it is one of the great icons of Catalan modernism.
-Designed by the great Antoni Gaudí to house a garden city that never came to an end – only a couple of houses were built, the main staircase and the famous hypostyle hall, topped with a square with modernist benches – this place is an unbeatable balcony over Barcelona and the Mediterranean.
-Although the monumental area is paid, a part of the park is open to all visitors.
+Concieved thanks to Antoni Gaudí’s inspiration and vision to house a garden city that never came to an end – only a couple of houses were built- you can find the main staircase and the famous hypostyle hall, topped with a square with modernist benches.
+This place boasts unbeatable views of Barcelona and the Mediterranean.
+Although the monumental area is not free, a part of the park is open to all visitors.
 By the way: since 1984, Park Güell is part of the list of UNESCO World Heritage Sites.

 Creueta del Coll Park